ucsd-progsys/liquidhaskell/README.md

 Suppose that the current version of Liquid Haskell is `A.B.C.D`:

 + After a release to hackage is made, if any of the components `B`, `C`, or `D` are missing, they shall be added and set to `0`.
-Then, the `D` component of Liquid Fixpoint shall be incremented by `1`.
+Then the `D` component of Liquid Fixpoint shall be incremented by `1`.
 The version of Liquid Fixpoint is now `A.B.C.(D + 1)`

 + The first time a new function or type is exported from Liquid Fixpoint, if any of the components `B`, or `C` are missing, they shall be added and set to `0`.
-Then,the `C` component shall be incremented by `1`, and the `D` component shall stripped.
+Then the `C` component shall be incremented by `1`, and the `D` component shall stripped.
 The version of Liquid Fixpoint is now `A.B.(C + 1)`

-+ The first time the signature of an exported function or type is changed, or an exported function or type is removed (this includes functions or types that Liquid Fixpoint re-exports from its own dependencies), if the `B` component is missing, it shall be added.
++ The first time the signature of an exported function or type is changed, or an exported function or type is removed (this includes functions or types that Liquid Fixpoint re-exports from its own dependencies), if the `B` component is missing, it shall be added and set to `0`.
 Then the `B` component shall be incremented by `1`, and the `C` and `D` components shall be stripped.
 The version of Liquid Fixpoint is now `A.(B + 1)`

 + The `A` component shall be updated at the sole discretion of the project owners.